 What can I expect from a Dental Cleaning?

 After a dental cleaning, you can expect your teeth to feel smoother and look brighter.
 Any surface stains or discoloration caused by coffee, tea, or smoking may be reduced or removed.
-Your breath should also feel fresher as the cleaning helps to remove bacteria that causes bad breath.
+Your breath should also feel fresher as the cleaning helps to remove bacteria that cause bad breath.
 In addition, regular dental cleanings can help prevent cavities and gum disease, leading to healthier teeth and gums overall.
+As well as all the different benefits that come with regular dental cleanings.

 Does a Dental Cleaning remove tartar?